Rhône

 Grape Varieties:

-Red: This area is known for its Grenache, Syrah, and Mourvèdre blend (often called "GSM"), frequently with other grapes like Cinsault and Carignan thrown into the mix.
+Red: This area is known for its Grenache, Syrah, and Mourvèdre blend (often called "GSM"), frequently with other grapes like Cinsault and Carignan added into the mix.

 White: Typically blends of Grenache Blanc, Roussanne, Viognier, and Marsanne.